Marcus Fysh

-Marcus John Hudson Fysh (born 8 November 1970) is a British politician and former investment manager who became the Member of Parliament (MP) for Yeovil in 2015.
-A member of the Conservative Party, he served as Parliamentary Under-Secretary of State for Exports from September 2022 until 27 October 2022.
+Marcus John Hudson Fysh (born 8 November 1970) is a British politician and former investment manager who was the Member of Parliament (MP) for Yeovil from 2015 until he lost the seat in 2024.
+He served as Parliamentary Under-Secretary of State for Exports from September 2022 until 27 October 2022.

 Fysh was a supporter of Leave Means Leave, a pro-Brexit lobby group; he campaigned to leave the European Union (EU) in the 2016 referendum.
-He is a regular contributor to The Telegraph as well as writing a weekly column in the Western Gazette.

 Early life and career

-Fysh was born on 8 November 1970 in Australia.
-His family moved to the UK when he was three.
-He was educated at Winchester College, a boarding independent school for boys in Winchester, Hampshire.
-He went on to study literature at Corpus Christi College, Oxford.
-Prior to his election he ran companies in the agriculture and healthcare sectors, after working for Mercury Asset Management specialising in investment in businesses in the Asia Pacific region.
+Marcus Fysh was born on 8 November 1970 in Australia.
+His family moved to the UK when he was three, and he was educated at Winchester College, a boarding independent school for boys in Winchester, Hampshire.
+He went on to study English literature at Corpus Christi College, Oxford.

+After graduation, he ran companies in the agriculture and healthcare sectors, as well as working for Mercury Asset Management specialising in investment in businesses in the Asia Pacific region.

 Fysh was elected for the Conservative Party as a district councillor for South Somerset in 2011, representing Yeovil South ward, which he served on for one four-year term.
 In 2013, he was elected to represent the Coker ward of Somerset County Council; following his election as an MP he did not stand at the following local election in 2017.